tkrr/crammingclique/README.md

 # crammingclique
-A social app for student looking to study together
+A social app for student looking to study together!